itenium-be/blog-posts/javascript/2019-02-24-array-prototype.md

 [0, 1].map(x => {value: x});
 // --> [undefined, undefined]

-// is the same as writing:
+// it is the same as writing:
 [0, 1].map(x => {
   value: x; // No error, because JavaScript? return undefined;
 });
 ```